Electronic Structure of UGe$_{2\pm x}$ Thin Films from Photoelectron Spectroscopy: Materials and Methods

 After deposition, the films were immediately transferred under ultra-high-vacuum to the neighbouring analysis chamber.
 XPS measurements were carried out using monochromated Al K$\alpha$ radiation ($h\nu = 1486.6$ eV), and UPS study was performed with He II excitation ($h\nu = 40.81$ eV), using a SPECS PHOIBOS~150 MCD-9 hemispherical analyser.
 The overall energy resolution was approximately 0.5 eV for core-level XPS and about 50 meV for UPS.
 The energy scale was calibrated using the Au-4$f_{7/2}$ (83.9 eV) and Cu-2$p_{3/2}$ (932.7 eV) core-level positions for XPS and the Fermi edge of Au for UPS.

 Survey spectra were collected to confirm the absence of extraneous elements (as shown in Supplementary Fig.~\ref{fig:xps_survey}).
 High-resolution U 4$f$ (400–300 eV) and Ge 3$d$ (33–27 eV) spectra were acquired for quantitative evaluation, and the corresponding stoichiometry values were used to refine the sputtering conditions (working-gas pressure and target current) for subsequent depositions.
+The stoichiometry was determined by taking the ratio of the integrated intensities of the U 4\textit{f} and Ge 3\textit{d} core-level lines, calculated after the Shirley background subtraction.
 Given the high oxygen affinity of uranium and the surface sensitivity of XPS, the presence of oxygen-related contributions was explicitly examined.
 The Ge 3$d$ region partially overlaps with the Ge LMM Auger structure, and the O 1$s$ core level lies close to this energy window, making direct quantification of the oxygen concentration challenging.
 Nevertheless, deconvolution of the Ge 3$d$ core-level spectrum enabled reliable extraction of the Ge:O ratio, as shown in Supplementary Fig.~\ref{fig:xps_ge_deconvolution}.
 The oxygen content was estimated to be below 4\% within the XPS information depth, while only trace levels of carbon contamination were detected in thin films.
 Because XPS is surface sensitive, complementary RBS measurements were performed to verify the Ge:U ratio through the full film thickness.
 The RBS analysis confirms the stoichiometry within ±5\% relative uncertainty, in agreement with XPS.
 Full RBS results will be presented in a subsequent publication on the physical properties of these films.

+Structural characterization was performed by grazing-incidence X-ray diffraction (GIXRD).
+Representative diffraction patterns are shown in Fig.~S3 in the Supplementary Information.
+Measurements were carried out using a Rigaku SmartLab diffractometer equipped with a 9 kW Cu rotating anode source (Cu K$\alpha$, $\lambda$ = 0.15418 nm) at a constant incidence angle $\alpha_i = 0.6^\circ$.

 To place the experimental data into theoretical context, we employ the DFT+U(ED) extension ~\cite{shick2021} of the DFT+U method, which combines conventional DFT with exact diagonalization (ED) of the multiconfigurational U 5$f$ shell in UGe$_2$.
 This approach explicitly treats the atomic multiplet structure and thereby captures correlation effects beyond mean-field Hubbard-$U$ approximations.
 Very recently, DFT+U(ED) was successfully applied to the magnetic properties of UTe$_2$ in an external magnetic field~\cite{shick2024}.
 The calculations reproduced both the spin and orbital magnetic moments on the U atom in good agreement with x-ray magnetic circular dichroism measurements at the U $M_{4,5}$ edges~\cite{wilhelm2023}, as well as with ARPES and PES data ~\cite{shick2024}.